uber/h3/dev-docs/RFCs/v4.0.0/error-handling-rfc.md

 ### H3Error type

+(Discussion: It may be nice to have an enum for this type.)

+This section will explicitly be part of the public API for semantic versioning of the H3 library.

+The proposal is to use the 32-bit option, below.

+#### 64-bit option

 The error type will be an integer, with the following properties:

 * `H3Error` will be an integer type of 64 bits, i.e. `uint64_t`.